-The Audit Committee of the Board of Directors has appointed Ernst & Young LLP as the independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2017.
-During the fiscal year ended December 31, 2016, Ernst & Young LLP served as our independent registered public accounting firm and also provided certain audit-related, tax, and other services.
-See "Independent Registered Public Accounting Firm" on page 49 of this proxy statement.
+The Audit Committee of the Board of Directors has appointed Ernst & Young LLP as the independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2018.
+During the fiscal year ended December 31, 2017, Ernst & Young LLP served as our independent registered public accounting firm and also provided certain audit-related, tax, and other services.
+See "Independent Registered Public Accounting Firm" on pages 47-48 of this proxy statement.
 Notwithstanding its selection, the Audit Committee, in its discretion, may appoint another independent registered public accounting firm at any time during the year if the Audit Committee believes that such a change would be in the best interests of Alphabet and our stockholders.
 If our stockholders do not ratify the appointment, the Audit Committee may reconsider whether it should appoint another independent registered public accounting firm.
 Representatives of Ernst & Young LLP are expected to attend the Annual Meeting, where they will be available to respond to appropriate questions and, if they desire, to make a statement.

-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 requires the affirmative "FOR" vote of the holders of a majority of the voting power of Alphabet's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 requires the affirmative "FOR" vote of the holders of a majority of the voting power of Alphabet's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class.
 Unless marked to the contrary, proxies received will be voted "FOR" ratification of the appointment of Ernst & Young LLP.

-Our Board of Directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+Our Board of Directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.

-Proposal Number 3 Approval of an Amendment to Alphabet's 2012 Stock Plan
+Proposal Number 3 Approval of Amendments to Alphabet's 2012 Stock Plan

-At the Annual Meeting, stockholders will be asked to approve an amendment to the Alphabet Inc. 2012 Stock Plan, as amended (the Plan), in order to increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 15,000,000 shares.
+At the Annual Meeting, stockholders will be asked to approve amendments to the Alphabet Inc. 2012 Stock Plan, as amended (the Plan), in order to (1) increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 11,500,000 shares, and (2) prohibit the repricing of stock options granted under the Plan without stockholder approval.

-In March 2017, the Leadership Development and Compensation Committee recommended and, in April 2017, the full Board of Directors adopted, subject to stockholder approval, an amendment to the Plan to increase the share reserve by 15,000,000 shares of Class C capital stock.
-Our stockholders have previously authorized us to issue under the Plan up to a total of 58,500,000 shares of Class C capital stock, subject to adjustment upon certain changes in our capital structure.
+In April 2018, the Leadership Development and Compensation Committee recommended and the full Board of Directors adopted, subject to stockholder approval, amendments to the Plan to:

+1. Increase the share reserve by 11,500,000 shares of Class C capital stock.
+Our stockholders have previously authorized us to issue under the Plan up to a total of 73,500,000 shares of Class C capital stock, subject to adjustment upon certain changes in our capital structure.